Buying an electric vehicle? You’ll need a 240-volt home charger to go with it.

-For a pure EV, a Level 2 charger cuts the time it takes to replenish the battery from more than 18 hours with a 110-volt wall plug to as little as 3 hours.
-And for plug-in hybrids it means that instead of tapping into the fuel tank, you can restore the car’s electric range after you get home from work and before you head out for a night on the town.
+For a pure EV, a Level 2 charger cuts the time it takes to replenish the battery from more than 18 hours with a 110-volt wall plug too as little as 3 hours.
+And for plug-in hybrids, it means that instead of tapping into the fuel tank, you can restore the car’s electric range after you get home from work and before you head out for a night on the town.

 Unless you are a licensed and trained professional, installing a 240 Volt EV charger can be very difficult.
-There are a maze of electrical codes that govern such an installation.
+There is a maze of electrical codes that govern such an installation.
 The good news is that when you buy an EV or a plug-in, many electric utilities offer incentives that cover the cost of a charger and its installation.
 So, hiring a pro to do the work not only is easy but also potentially free.
 This job will require an inspection—another reason for having the unit professionally installed.
 Here are the key things you need to know to get your house EV-ready.

 Pick Your Charger